 As well as adequate supplementation when needed, we’d recommend the following tips to make you the best athlete that you can be…

 Vary your Protein: As a vegetarian or vegan, it’s hard to consume enough varied protein to enjoy a complete amino acid profile.
 There are 20 amino acids (with nine classed as essential amino acids, meaning they cannot be made by the body and must be consumed or supplemented) and all provide different benefits.
-Adding Performance Lab SPORT Protein, as mentioned above, provides an excellent complete amino acid source (meaning it supplies all nine essential amino acids), but you’ll want to boost your overall amino acid count in your diet to gain the rest.
-Add a good range of seeds, nuts, legumes, wheat and rice to your vegetarian or vegan diet to boost your intake.
+Adding a quality vegan protein powder to your routine will help, but be aware of which amino acids it provides (most don’t provide all of them) and be prepared to supplement with seeds, nuts, legumes, wheat and rice to boost your intake of the rest.

 Watch your Calories: A lot of vegans and vegetarian athletes struggle to consume enough food to fuel intense workouts as a vegetarian or vegan diet tends to make you feel full early.
 It’s also typically low in calories.
 If you’re looking to gain or maintain weight, look for calorie-dense versions of the food you eat.
 Nuts, for instance, can help, as can peanut butter.